The top 10 tips for secure remote working

 While the physical office is left behind when employees work from home, the network and infrastructure must be maintained and operational.
-Routine patch management, backup management and preventive maintenance still need to be performed on all devices critical to day-to day business.
+Routine patch management, backup management, and preventive maintenance still need to be performed on all devices critical to day-to-day business.
 In addition, capacity management has never been more important for new workloads being requested by the business e.g. increase usage of VPN or virtual desktop services.

 8. Protect email services

 Email is still the number one attack vector for cyber-attacks and the COVID-19 crisis is an ideal lure for such attacks.
 Organisations should enhance their current email protections as much as possible.
-During COVID-19 pandemic disinformation is being spread by email impersonating credible organisations in order to sow distrust and confusion.
+During the COVID-19 pandemic disinformation is being spread by an email impersonating credible organisations in order to sow distrust and confusion.
 Some suggestions, outside of the usual scanning for malicious content would be:

 • Email filtering services to quarantine or reject emails from untrusted sources.